 Bring a hat and a spare four hours to ramble through the 75-hectare, cold-climate garden.

-Royal Botanic Garden Sydney, Spring Walk (mid-August to October)
+Royal Botanic Garden Sydney, spring walk (until October)

 Enjoy the annual display of flowering cherries, bulbs, wisteria, rhododendrons, may and more.